jrandiny/yoga-slim7-ubuntu/readme.md

 There are three solutions:
 - Wait until the problem in amdgpu driver is fixed in newer kernel version
 - Wait until Lenovo adds an option in the UEFI to advertise S3 support (similar to the options available in Thinkpad)
-- Modify the system to advertise S3 support
+- Modify the system to advertise S3 support (see below)

 #### Advertise S3

-All of the following command assume root shell
+All of the following commands assume root shell

 1. Get the required tools